tildeio/rustconf/README.md

 For depoyment, we used this off the shelf tool: https://github.com/edgecase/middleman-gh-pages

-We also added a custom rake task, `rake deploy`, which builds and publishes together
+We also added a custom rake task, `rake deploy`, which builds and publishes together.
+You probably want `bundle exec rake deploy`.